 Cedar Meadow's History and Vision

 CMI started to assemble a group of broodmares beginning in the mid 1990s from which we would begin to breed our future prospects.
-We based our judgements on our broodmares from research we conducted.
+We based our judgments on our broodmares from research we conducted.
 We did an analysis of all Breeders!
 Cup winner through 1994 and identified patterns in the dams of these winners.
 These patterns were translated into speed figures which were used to identify levels of performance by these dams that would give them a better chance to produce a superior performer.
-In 1995 based on other research and with consultation from Michael Sedlacek, our trainer, it became clear that the minimum speed figure, or performance level we had identified for our broodmares was potentially linked to the heart size of the individual.
-In 1998, researchers began to conclude that heart size was probably the biggest componant in racing performance, perhaps being on the order of 25% of the total influence on performance.
+In 1995 based on other research and with consultation from Michael Sedlacek, one of our trainers, it became clear that the minimum speed figure, or performance level we had identified for our broodmares was potentially linked to the heart size of the individual.
+In 1998, researchers began to conclude that heart size was probably the biggest component in racing performance, perhaps being on the order of 25% of the total influence on performance.
 Further, research has also concluding that heart size was probably a sex linked trait carried on the X chromosome.
 This confirms the importance of the dam as the most significant influence in racing performance and confirms our approach of assembling a band of broodmares who, by measurement, have large hearts and who, through genetic analysis, have the makeup to transmit this to their offspring.

 We think the future is bright at Cedar Meadow.
 We invite you to consider talking with us about that future if you are interested in investing in thoroughbred racing.
 We believe our approach of combining the best science with careful product and cost management gives all of us an excellent chance of success.